Design a product or service to help the unbanked make and receive payments, providing a gateway to improved financial access.

 7 Affordable and clean energyBank of the West Clean Energy Challenge

-Clean Energy Challenge: empower small businesses and individual households to speed the transition to clean energy.
+Clean Energy Challenge: empower school communities to help speed the transition to clean energy.

 13 Climate actionMoody's Foundation Climate Action Challenge